 29. Don’t dismiss auctions.
 Sites like Priceline allow you to name your own price for flights.
 If your bid matches, the seat’s yours.
 Do beware – you can only specify the date and location so you could end up with an unattractive flight time.

 30. Don’t overlook Round the World tickets.
-If you’re doing something a bit more elaborate than a straight return flight, check whether a RTW or multi-stop fare (some start as low as £339 with STA Travel) might offer a better price…and more locations!
+If you’re doing something a bit more elaborate than a straight return flight, check whether a RTW or multi-stop fare (some start as low as £339) might offer a better price…and more locations!

 31. Research local flight passes.
 Airlines like LAN in South America offer local passes that could be cheaper than buying individual flights in-country.
 Beware – you usually need to book at the same time that you book your international ticket.